Rédoine Faïd

-Rédoine Faïd ([ʁe.dwan fa.id]; born 10 May 1972) is a French gangster and serial jailbreaker, considered France's most wanted criminal in 2013.
+Rédoine Faïd ([ʁe.dwan fa.id]; born 10 May 1972) is a French writer, and serial jailbreaker, considered France's most wanted criminal in 2013.

+Childhood

+Faïd was born in Creil to Algerian immigrant parents who immigrated in 1969.
+He is the penultimate child of the family, and has 8 brothers and 3 sisters.
+Faïd's father was a worker in a chemical factory in Villers-Saint-Paul.
+In 1988, his father deserted his family and went back to Algeria to start a new life.
+In 1991, Faïd's mother died of leukemia.
+Faïd was 19 and already a delinquent when he joined forces with his brothers to commit crimes.

 Biography

-Faïd was born in Creil to Algerian immigrant parents.

-In the mid-1990s, Faïd and Jean-Claude Bisel had led a criminal gang that was responsible for armed robbery, jewel theft, and extortion in the Paris area.
+In the mid-1990s, Faïd and Jean-Claude Bisel had led a criminal gang that was responsible for armed robbery, including robbing an armored truck containing cash, jewel theft, and extortion in the Paris area.
 In 1997, seven of eight accused were tried for said charges (the eighth having fled to Algeria).
-Faïd spent three years on the run in Switzerland and the Palestinian Territories before being arrested in 1998.
+Faïd spent three years on the run in Switzerland and Palestine before being arrested in 1998.
 In his autobiography, he claimed to have disguised himself as an Orthodox Jew and learned Hebrew while in Israel, and that he was taught firearms skills by an Israeli soldier.
 He was sentenced to 30 years in prison, but was released on parole after serving ten years.

 In 2009 he wrote a book, Braqueur - Des cités au grand banditisme, (Robber - From the Projects to Organized Crime) about growing up in a life of crime in Paris' banlieues, and claimed to have given up a life of crime.
 However, he was the suspected mastermind of an armed robbery that claimed the life of a policewoman in 2010, and subsequently was caught after he broke parole conditions in 2011, which returned him to prison for eight years.
 Contra Mundum Press published an English translation of his book in 2020.
+Faïd escaped from prison in 2013 and 2018.
+For the first escape, he was sentenced to an additional 10 years, and for the second escape, he received an additional 14 years in prison.
+Together with his prior sentences for robberies of 25 and 28 years, this results in a minimum prison term ending 2060.

 Prison escapes

 2013

-On the morning of 13 April 2013, he broke out of the Sequedin prison, using explosives to blast through five prison doors, holding four prison wardens hostage during the escape and employing the use of a getaway car.
+On the morning of 13 April 2013, he broke out of the Sequedin prison, using explosives to blast through five prison doors, holding four prison wardens hostage during the escape and employing the use of a getaway car driven by Sabri Trad, an ex-special forces officer.
 He then burned the car in Lille and left in another vehicle.
 The same day, a Europe-wide warrant was issued.
 Faïd was arrested again on 29 May 2013, in a B&B hotel in Pontault-Combault, Seine-et-Marne, France.
 Interpol stated that he had been trying to obtain forged documents to reach Israel.